Key Figures & Certifications

 2021

-GRI 2-7: Information on employees
+GRI 2-7: Information on the employees

 Total